At this time we are not accepting new applications for this program

 Like most international adoption programs, China has its own unique eligibility requirements for adoptive parents.
 All applicants must be at least 30 years old.
 For heterosexual married couples, there can be no more than 50 years’ difference between the youngest parent and the child; similarly, there can be no more than 50 years’ difference between a single female applicant and child.
 Applicants cannot have serious physical or mental health concerns.
 Full requirements for singles and married couples can be found here, we encourage all interested applicants to contact us to discuss individual circumstances and eligibility.

-The first step for the Traditional Track is to apply and begin the home study process.
-If you live in MN, Western WI, MD or VA, Children’s Home and LSS can complete your home study.
+The first step is to apply and begin the home study process.
+If you live in MN, Western WI, MD or VA, we can complete your home study.
+If you live elsewhere, you will need to find an agency licensed in your state to complete your home study and we will serve as the primary provider/placing agency.
 Then, we will guide you to apply for USCIS approval and compile a dossier that we send to CCCWA.
 Our experienced staff will identify a child for whom you may be an appropriate match through our access to CCCWA’s online system, after a dossier login date has been assigned.
 Wait times vary depending on openness.
 Families open to moderate or lifelong conditions will experience a shorter wait time to be matched with a child, and are likely to review a referral within three to nine months of their official dossier login date.
 Families whose openness is limited to only minor/correctable identified needs can expect wait times between 12-24 months from dossier login date.
 At least one parent must travel to China.
 There is one trip of approximately two weeks required.
 Travel occurs approximately 4-6 months after referral acceptance.